The Barretts of Wimpole Street (1957 film)

-The Barretts of Wimpole Street is a 1957 British CinemaScope drama historical film originating from the United Kingdom, and was a re-make of the earlier 1934 version by the same director, Sidney Franklin.
+The Barretts of Wimpole Street is a 1957 British CinemaScope historical romantic drama film originating from the United Kingdom; it was a re-make of the earlier 1934 version by the same director, Sidney Franklin.
 Both films are based on the 1930 play The Barretts of Wimpole Street by Rudolf Besier.
-The screenplay for the 1957 film is credited to John Dighton, although Franklin used exactly the same script for the second movie as he did for the first.
+The screenplay for the 1957 film is credited to John Dighton, but Franklin used exactly the same script for the second movie as he did for the first.
 The film, set in the early 19th century, stars Jennifer Jones, John Gielgud, and Bill Travers.

 Plot

-Elizabeth Barrett (Jennifer Jones) is the disabled grown-up daughter of Edward Moulton-Barrett (John Gielgud) of Wimpole Street, and has an intense interest in poetry.
-However, she lives under the obsessive rule of her father, and this severely limits her ability to develop her love of rhyme amongst her peers.
-Edward in fact shows clear incestuous tendencies towards her, and discourages close contact with any males.
-When the poet Robert Browning (Bill Travers) enters her life, though, matters are brought to a head, through the intervention of Browning.
-Edward finds that his control over Elizabeth, and her younger sister Henrietta (Virginia McKenna), is far from complete.
+Elizabeth Barrett is the disabled, adult daughter of Edward Moulton-Barrett of Wimpole Street, and she has an intense interest in poetry.
+However, she lives under the obsessive rule of her father, and his domination severely limits her ability to develop her poetry.
+Edward in fact shows clear incestuous tendencies toward her and discourages close contact with any males.
+When the poet Robert Browning enters her life, matters are brought to a head through the intervention of Browning.
+Edward finds that his control over Elizabeth, and her younger sister Henrietta, is far from complete.